-Copenhagen, Denmark · AcceleratorAccelerace is Denmark's longest running accelerator and pre seed investor, founded in 2008 to help early stage teams validate products, refine go to market strategy, and access investors.
+Copenhagen, Denmark · AcceleratorAccelerace is Denmark's longest-running accelerator and pre-seed investor, founded in 2008 to help early-stage teams validate products, refine go-to-market strategy, and access investors.
 The program runs multiple tracks across general tech, life science, and sustainability, and pairs founders with a large mentor network.
-Accelerace also invests small tickets in selected teams and helps them prepare for follow on funding.
-It has supported hundreds of Nordic startups and remains a core launchpad in the Danish ecosystem.
+Accelerace also invests small tickets in selected teams and helps them prepare for follow-on funding.
+It has supported 800+ Nordic startups and remains a core launchpad in the Danish ecosystem.

 AcceleratorPre-Seed to SeedGeneral TechLife ScienceSustainability

-County Offaly, Ireland · AcceleratorIreland's first sustainability accelerator backed by Bord na Mona.
+County Offaly, Ireland · AcceleratorIreland's first sustainability accelerator backed by Bord na Móna, providing access to live test beds and infrastructure across Bord na Móna sites.
 Supports renewable energy, waste upcycling, and sustainable products with mentorship, field trials, and stipends.
 Scope: National.

 AcceleratorClimateSustainabilityCircular Economy

 Vienna, Austria · AcceleratorCreated 2016 by Raiffeisen Ware Austria and BayWa.
-Agritech accelerator offering mentoring, pilot opportunities on farms, industry networking, and hackathons for sustainable farming solutions.
+Agritech accelerator offering mentoring, pilot opportunities on farms, industry networking, and hackathons; pilots can lead to strategic cooperation or investment with BayWa/RWA.
 Scope: International (Europe).

 AcceleratorAgriTechSustainabilityFoodTech